Lost on how to get your online directory business out of the depths of page 13 in search results?

 • Some features require paid add-ons – such as the pricing manager and CPTs.

-Best for: businesses offering repeat location-dependent or remote events that are paid and want to enable search and filtering on the calendar display.
+Best for: businesses offering paid, repeat, location-dependent, or remote events that want to enable search and filtering on the calendar display.

 2. Timely All-In-One Events Calendar